 What does replacing missing teeth cost?

+How much is it to get a fake tooth?
 In the table below you can see a summary of the treatment options discussed above, as well as approximate costs for replacing missing teeth in these ways:

 Missing tooth replacement options on insurance